Detailed Guide forWelders, Cutters, Solderers, and Brazers in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Welders, Cutters, Solderers, and Brazers in California is $39,493 annually, or $18.99 hourly.
-The median wage for Welders, Cutters, Solderers, and Brazers in San Diego County is $51,834 annually, or $24.92 hourly.
+The median wage in 2016 for Welders, Cutters, Solderers, and Brazers in California was $39,493 annually, or $18.99 hourly.
+The median wage for Welders, Cutters, Solderers, and Brazers in San Diego County was $51,834 annually, or $24.92 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits usually include holidays, vacation, and sick leave.
 Many are also covered by health and life insurance and pension plans through either company or trade union agreements.
 Self-employed Welders are responsible for providing their own benefits.

 Manufacturing companies have reduced their need for low-skilled Welders by investing in automated welding techniques, such as robots.
 However, as demand for machinery and equipment and other steel products continues, the need for welding will continue for repair and maintenance.
 Also, opportunities will continue to grow as technology improves the quality, reduces the cost, and increases the application of welding.
 Opportunities will be greatest for those who are certified or skilled in current welding processes and equipment.

 In California, the number of Welders, Cutters, Solderers, and Brazers is expected to grow slower than average growth rate for all occupations.
 Jobs for Welders, Cutters, Solderers, and Brazers are expected to increase by 10.6 percent, or 3,000 jobs between 2014 and 2024.